Lyra007/lyra007.github.io/_posts/learn/2018-03-02-learn-machine-learning-based-on-tensorflow.md

 - A classification model predicts discrete values.
 Eg, Is a given email message spam or not spam?

 ### Descending into ML

+### Reducing Loss

+Learning rate: a hype params that you could decide

+Gradient descent(梯度下降法)
+- weight initialization:
+	convex: think of a bowel shape, just one minimum, can start anywhere
+	foreshadowing: not true for neutral nets
+		* Non-convex d: think of an egg crate, more than one minimumm, strong dependency on initial value

+Stochastic gradient descent(随机梯度下降法)
+In order to get the right gradient on average for much less computation, we use Stochastic gradient descent (SGD) to the extreme.
+The term "stochastic" indicates that the one example comprising each batch is chosen at random.

+Mini-Batch gradient descent: intermediate solution, batch of 10-1000